-PUBLISHER’S NOTE: The writer of the following letters is a young woman who lost her husband in a railroad accident and went to Denver to seek support for herself and her two-year-old daughter, Jerrine.
-Turning her hand to the nearest work, she went out by the day as house-cleaner and laundress.
+PUBLISHER’S NOTE: The writer of the following letters is a young woman, Elinore, who lost her husband in a railroad accident and went to Denver to seek support for herself and her two-year-old daughter, Jerrine.
+Turning her hand to the nearest work, she went out by the day as a house-cleaner and laundress.
 Later, seeking to better herself, she accepted employment as a housekeeper for a well-to-do Scottish cattle-man, Mr. Stewart, who had taken up a quarter-section in Wyoming.
 These Letters of a Woman Homesteader, written through several years to a former employer in Denver, tell the story of her new life in the new country.
-They are genuine letters, and are printed as written, except for occasional omissions and the alteration of some of the names.
+They are genuine letters and are printed as written, except for occasional omissions and the alteration of some of the names.

 Burnt Fork, Wyoming